Workshop

 scale_x_discrete(name = "Species")

-You only need to use scale_y_continuous()
+You only need to use name in scale_y_continuous()

 and scale_x_discrete()